ICC Americas Championship: Division Three

 The 2011 Americas Division Three was held 13–20 March in Costa Rica.
 Belize won the tournament, while being undefeated, and qualified for 2011 Americas Division Two.
 But the hosts ended in 5th place.
 Cuba did not participate due to flight restrictions.

 Division Two

 The 2011 Americas Division Two which took place from 10 to 17 April was held in Suriname and won by Suriname which qualified for 2011 Americas Division One.
 Panama, Belize, and Turks and Caicos had the same number of points, but were placed in their respective places by their net run rate.
 Brazil ended last place for the second time.

 Division One

-The 2011 Americas Division One took place between 17–24 July and was held in Fort Lauderdale, Florida, USA.
+The 2011 Americas Division One took place between 17 and 24 July and was held in Fort Lauderdale, Florida, USA.
 Canada won the tournament for the 4th time and the hosts ended as runners-up and Argentina came back to Division Two that will be held in 2013.